OfficialJavaScript/Root-and-Rom/M3 Note/project.md

 8. Scroll down until you find the com.meizu.root.OpenSystemRightActivity option, click on this.
 9. I like to press the 'Try' button, this will show a message "Sorry.
 You cannot launch this activity from this app because it requires some additional permissions to launch."
 Don't worry this is a good sign, it actually means that you have followed all of the previous steps correctly.
 10. Press 'Create', it will then exit the application and add a 'Flyme' icon/app to your home screen.
 11. Click this application, it will then show the 'Disclaimer for Open System Permissions'.
+You can read that [here](https://github.com/OfficialJavaScript/Root-and-Rom/blob/main/M3%20Note/Disclaimer%20for%20Open%20System%20Permissions.md).
 12. Please make sure that you read through the disclaimer.
 13. If you agree to these terms press Accept, then ok, your phone will be restarted, I don't believe it wipes the phone.
 14. If you do not agree to these terms, close the application immediately, and stop following this guide.